apache/yunikorn-site/docs/design/scheduler_plugin.md

 * limitations under the License.
 -->

+NOTE: The plugin deployment mode is deprecated and no longer supported.
+Please refer [deployment modes](user_guide/deployment_modes.md) section for more details

 ## Background

 YuniKorn (on Kubernetes) is traditionally implemented as a ground-up implementation of a Kubernetes scheduler.